milandufek/assistify/README.md

 pip install -r requirements.txt
 ```

+## Usage

 Add your API key to `openai_api_key` value in `config.json` or set global environment variable `OPENAI_API_KEY`.

-If both set environment variable takes precedence.
+If both set the environment variable takes precedence.

-Ensure you have money on your OpenAI account :)
+Ensure you have some money on your OpenAI account :).

-## Usage

 ```bash
 python assistify.py